You may be asking yourself if you need a financial advisor to help you navigate the world of pensions and finance.

 Should I buy a house or put my money into an investment fund?

-I need help to plan what would happen to mine or my parents’ estate if we become unable to make our own decisions
+I need help to plan what would happen to my or my parents’ estate if we become unable to make our own decisions

 A financial advisor could help with this but they’d be much more expensive